 - Fail Army videos on Facebook or youtube

 Journaling is a great way to get to know yourself.
-Somethings we have a passing thought about something, but when we really pay attention and think about it properly our thoughts often change.
+Sometimes we have a passing thought about something, but when we really pay attention and think about it properly our thoughts often change.
 I really surprised myself when I sat down and really answered the question What do I want? and What don’t I want?
 The list of things I didn’t want wasn’t very long, but I had a list of over 50 things I want.
 That’s crazy.
-If you flat out asked me what I want I could probably only think of 5 things.

-Sometimes your list of little tasks or errands can build quicker than (something).
+Sometimes your list of little tasks or errands can build quicker than you can say what’s next?
 And sometimes you just need to take half a day, or a whole day, to knock some of those tasks off your list.
-Sometimes its things that probably are important, like a doctor, dentist or optometrist appointment.
-Other times its getting photos printed, buying birthday cards or getting something finally dry cleaned.
+Sometimes it’s things that probably are important, like a doctor, dentist or optometrist appointment.
+Other times it’s getting photos printed, buying birthday cards or finally getting that dry clean-only item dry-cleaned.

 Open your mind and be present.
 Be open to new ideas, opinions, discussions and change.

-Not meditate, but just have minimal to no noise.
-Between the tv, radio, podcasts and computers, noise is pretty much everywhere.
+Have minimal to no noise.
+Not so you can meditate, but to really listen.
+Between the tv, radio, podcasts, and household or workplace appliances, noise is pretty much everywhere.
 Having some quiet time can help you recharge and really focus on what you’re doing.